-In keeping with its effort to support member bodies and in fulfilment of its bligations as an Acknowledged Grouping of IFAC, the ICAC, through its Membership Committee, endeavours to work with existing member bodies that are not members of IFAC towards meeting the requirements of IFAC's SMOs.
-This includes supporting these member bodies, where needed, to formulate action plans in line with IFAC's SMOs.
-During the year, initial discussions were held with ICA-Belize, ICAEC and SUVA in this regard.
+In keeping with its effort to support member represented by Editor, Carlos Tornero at the bodies and in fulfilment of its bligations as an ICAC/IFAC PAO Capacity Building Workshop and Acknowledged Grouping of IFAC, the ICAC, the Annual Conference held in June in Belize. through its Membership Committee, endeavours to work with existing member bodies that are Other media publicity received during the year not members of IFAC towards meeting the were as follows: requirements of IFAC's SMOs.
+This includes supporting these member bodies, where - The ICAC/IFAC/World Bank PFM Roundtable needed, to formulate action plans in line with event held in April in The Bahamas received IFAC's SMOs.
+During the year, initial discussions extensive pre and post coverage in the Bahamas were held with ICA-Belize, ICAEC and SUVA in this print and electronic media.
+The event was also regard. promoted via the ICAC website and Facebook Page, as well as IFAC and the World Banks As part of the ongoing support to member bodies websites.

-As part of the ongoing support to member bodies in the region, the ICAC, through the Secretariat, co-ordinated one-on-one meetings with the staff of IFAC's Member Body Compliance Programme.
-The meetings were held in Belize on June 22 and 23 prior to the 34th Annual Caribbean Conference of Accountants.
-IFAC's Technical Manager, Darlene Nzorubara had meetings with the Presidents and management staff of ICA-Belize; ICAEC; BICA and ICAB to discuss IFAC SMOs and IFAC's Compliance Programme as well as other matters relevant to each regional institute.
+in the region, the ICAC, through the Secretariat, co-ordinated one-on-one meetings with the staff - A news release on the formal opening of the of IFAC's Member Body Compliance Programme.
+PFM event, "Public Sector Transparency and The meetings were held in Belize on June 22 Accountability Vital to Caribbean Economic and 23 prior to the 34th Annual Caribbean Growth Public Sector Leaders and Accountants Conference of Accountants.
+IFAC's Technical Meet to Map Strategic Approach," which was Manager, Darlene Nzorubara had meetings with prepared by IFAC with input from ICAC, was the Presidents and management staff of ICApublished online and in the print media regionally.
+Belize; ICAEC; BICA and ICAB to discuss IFAC SMOs and IFAC's Compliance Programme as - A news release on the re-election of the well as other matters relevant to each regional Executive Officers for the ICAC for the 2016institute.
+2017 was disseminated to the media and key stakeholders regionally and internationally.

-The ICAC also provided support to the Institute of Chartered Accountants of Belize (ICA-Belize) in hosting a strategic planning session with key stakeholders from the accountancy profession, business and the government in Belize.
-The event was held in February 2016.
+The ICAC also provided support to the Institute of Chartered Accountants of Belize (ICA-Belize) - A news article entitled, "Caribbean in hosting a strategic planning session with key Accountancy Institute Chief Re-elected," was stakeholders from the accountancy profession, published in the Public Financial International, an business and the government in Belize.
+The event online publication of the Chartered Institute of was held in February 2016.
+Public Finance and Accountancy (CIPFA)